 - It allows you to organize your skills in a way that best suits you.

 - It eliminates repetition and redundancy of similar jobs.
 It allows flexibility in how you present yourself.

 - It is an excellent resume to use for circulating through networks.

-- It allows you to draw from diverse volunteer experience, interests and skills that have not been a part of your past employment.
+- It allows you to draw from a diverse volunteer experience, interests, and skills that have not been a part of your past employment.

 - It de-emphasizes specific job titles and companies you worked for.

 - It may be unfamiliar to some employers.

 Limit the skills you include in your resume to current ones relevant to the job you’re seeking.
 Listing retired operating systems and software tells your prospective employer you’re 50+.
 (Although it isn’t fair to get filtered out due to age, people who screen resumes may pass on yours, and you won’t get a chance for an interview to demonstrate your skills.)

 A targeted resume is written for a very specific job in a very job-specific manner.
 It is very similar to a skill/functional resume listing skills, experience, and accomplishments that are specifically targeted to a given job announcement.

 You probably should use a targeted resume if